Bee Facts – What Makes Honeybees So Special

 - Male bees have only one purpose - to mate.

 The sole purpose of the male bees is to mate with the queen.
 They don’t do any other work for the hive, hence the term “drone“.

 - Long live the queen!
 May she have thousands of eggs!

 The queen bee has the longest lifespan of up to 5 years, and there is only one such bee in each hive.
 During the summer months, when the hive has to be the most active, she can lay up to 2500 eggs per day.

 Honeybees maintain a constant temperature of 34°C in the hive no matter the season.
-During the winter they clump together to keep warm and go in almost full hibernation.
+During the winter, they clump together to keep warm and go into almost complete hibernation.
 Worker bees cluster tightly around the queen to insulate her, as she is the most important.
-In the summer the buzzing of the hive can be heard from a few meters.
+In the summer, you can hear the buzzing of the hive from a few meters.
 The reason for this is designated workers that act as air conditioning.
 They beat vigorously with their wings, fanning the air inside to keep the queen and brood from overheating.

-Despite them seeming almost robotic in their organisation, bees actually have personalities.
+Despite the bees seeming almost robotic in their organisation, bees have personalities.
 Studies have found that some bees can be adventure seekers, pushing the limits on how far they can fly from the hive, while others are timider preferring instead to gather from the nearest flowers.
 Some even have displayed a degree of laziness.